laujan/ProposalManager/Setup/Automated Setup.md

 **Important**: after installing any of the pre-requisites displayed above, you will need to exit powershell and re-launch it to make sure all the environment variables are correctly picked up by the shell.

+**Important**: when you run any of these scripts, a free-tiered app service plan will be created.
+If your subscription already hit the 10 free app service plans limit, either change subscriptions, delete a free app service plan or move it to a different pricing tier so the setup can be completed.

 # Installing Proposal Manager
 Proposal Manager can be easily installed using PowerShell.
 In this folder, a script called `Install-PMInstance.ps1` is included for your convenience.

 This script is intended to run in that folder, with the whole repo downloaded to your machine.
 Trying to download only the scripts and running them without the code **will not work**.

 Refer to this Automated Deployment Process [walk-through video](https://youtu.be/Pd62rhF6Cy0) for an overview of the process before you start.
 After this deployment process refer to [configure-proposalmanager video](https://youtu.be/WmOT6D2mQPs) to configure the system or see the Getting Started guide.
+Refer [this video](https://youtu.be/_Y_SAhd3sBc) for a comprehensive walk-through including add-ins.

 Before running the script, please execute the following: